clsoar/angular-tour-of-heroes/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.

+It was created while following the Angular [Tour of Heroes Tutorial] (https://angular.io/tutorial).

+The app acquires and displays a list of heroes, allows editing and saving of hero details, and navigates among different views of heroic data.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.